 It’s cushy and bold and happy-go-lucky and supersized (just like Big Karl).
 And it’s family friendly thanks to pure wool materials and the nice soft surface that it’ll create for crawling and sprawling out.
 The description actually cracks me up.
 Here’s part of it verbatim: “Trip out on pure, green hand-spun felted New Zealand wool.”
 Hilarious.
 We can’t wait to trip out on it.
 Plus the 5 star reviews about everything from how great the color is to how h the shag texture is had me at hello (each tuft is apparently as thick as a crayon or a stalk of celery- yes please).

 At $424.99 it’s not cheap.
 At all.
 At least by our standards.
 But most things that we hunted down in that large of a size (it’s 8 x 11′) in pure super-thick wool (which is always what we prefer in a casual used-all-the-time living room for reasons of softness, quality, and no nasty off-gassing) were usually in the $600-$1200 range.
-Like similar shag from West Elm that’s smaller for $700.
+Like this similar shag from West Elm that’s smaller for $700.
 So something in the low 400’s with $2.95 shipping (can’t beat Overstock shipping) was actually pretty appealing.
 Especially since we recently sold our slipcovered sofa from our last living room on craigslist for $600.
 Our grand total for El Rug came to $427.95.

 In the end we just didn’t want to spend $300 on a cheaper rug that we felt “meh” about instead of investing a bit more into something we’d – fingers crossed – love and use for a long time (the color seems like the perfect balance of brightness without being too light and stain-show-off-y).
 Plus we’re still embarrassingly giddy to have snagged an 8 x 10′ jute rug for the bedroom at under $250 so that sort of created a little imaginary rug credit towards this one in our heads.
 Psst- Weird.
 The O must have just raised the price.
-Here’s to the rug now on sale for $499.99, but you can see from our screengrab below that it was $424.99 when we ordered it.
+Here’s a link to the rug now on sale for $499.99, but you can see from our screengrab below that it was $424.99 when we ordered it.

 Now for the cleaning plan.
 Because we’re so not into high maintenance rugs.
 A friend of mine with three kids and a (giant) dog has a similar shaggy wool rug and she swears it holds up to stains and kiddos like nobody’s business.
 Crumbs, dirt, and dust supposedly come out with a quick vacuum so that’s definitely doable.
 And apparently you can subtly trim the long hairy tufts to “lift” a stain if anything catastrophic – like grape juice – happens.
 And it’s seemingly impossible to detect because I’ve stared at hers in search of the trimmed parts and can’t ever find anything.